JuanCarrillo/Teaching-github/README.md

 >*.DS_Store* -- in the .gitignore you will already find a file name.
 This is a Mac generated file, it is not part of the coding project and should be ignored.
 The file helps Macs perform spotlight searches.

 > *Can't find .gitignore?*  -- sometimes the .gitignore file is not visible on your system.
-To avoid using terminal, one solution is to make the change on the GitHub account and then re-syncing with your local copy.
-Otherwise, why not try [Atom](https://atom.io/)?
+In the GitHub GUI you can modify the .gitignore by clicking in the menu bar Repository --> Repository Settings .... --> Ignored Files

 **2. Add a .csv file to the repo**